-Whether or not the arbitration reaches the stage of a final award, the arbitrator may order any party to pay some or a specified proportion of any party's Costs incurred in the arbitration, assessed in such manner as the arbitrator shall determine.
-The arbitrator may make such an order without limitation following any interim or final award.

-Joint and several liability of parties to arbitrators for fees and expenses

-The Dispute Parties are jointly and severally liable to pay the arbitrator's reasonable fees and expenses.
+- Whether or not the arbitration reaches the stage of a final award, the arbitrator may order any party to pay some or a specified proportion of any party's Costs incurred in the arbitration, assessed in such manner as the arbitrator shall determine.
+The arbitrator may make such an order without limitation following any interim or final award. - Joint and several liability of parties to arbitrators for fees and expenses - 30 The Dispute Parties are jointly and severally liable to pay the arbitrator's reasonable fees and expenses.

-- Subject to the provisions of Rule C and Rules F31, F32 and G68, all Documents produced or disclosed in the course of an arbitration including all awards shall be treated as confidential by the arbitrator, the Allocation Chair, the Secretary and all parties and shall not be published. - Unless otherwise agreed by all parties, all Documents produced or disclosed in the course of an arbitration including all awards shall only be used: - (a) for the purposes of the arbitration, including any appeal against the arbitration award (or, in Scotland, any application under Section 3 of the Administration of Justice (Scotland) Act 1972), or for judicial review, in respect of the award or any subsequent stages of the determination procedure; - (b) for enforcing the arbitration award; or - (c) in support of a plea of estoppel (or, for arbitrations taking place in Scotland, of res judicata) in any subsequent proceedings. - The confidentiality obligations under Rule F30 shall not apply to Documents which are: - (a) agreed in writing by all the Dispute Parties to be disclosed (including in any Underlying Contract between them); - (b) made available to the advisers or financial associates of the party in question, upon obtaining an undertaking of strict confidentiality from such persons; - (c) disclosed on a confidential basis to the ORR or the appropriate franchising authority in the normal course of business; or - (d) required to be disclosed pursuant to the order of a court of competent jurisdiction.
+- 31 Subject to the provisions of Rule C and Rules F32, F33 and G68, all Documents produced or disclosed in the course of an arbitration including all awards shall be treated as confidential by the arbitrator, the Allocation Chair, the Secretary and all parties and shall not be published. - 32 Unless otherwise agreed by all parties, all Documents produced or disclosed in the course of an arbitration including all awards shall only be used: - (a) for the purposes of the arbitration, including any appeal against the arbitration award, or for judicial review, in respect of the award or any subsequent stages of the determination procedure; - (b) for enforcing the arbitration award; or - (c) in support of a plea of estoppel in any subsequent proceedings. - 33 The confidentiality obligations under Rule F31 shall not apply to Documents which are: - agreed in writing by all the Dispute Parties to be disclosed (including in any Underlying Contract between them); - (b) made available to the advisers or financial associates of the party in question, upon obtaining an undertaking of strict confidentiality from such persons; - disclosed on a confidential basis to the ORR or the Secretary of State in the normal course of business; or - (d) required to be disclosed pursuant to the order of a court of competent jurisdiction.

-Communications for the purposes of the arbitration may be by telephone or email (or such other means as is appropriate) and where by telephone shall be confirmed in writing wherever possible.
+34 Communications for the purposes of the arbitration may be by telephone or email (or such other means as is appropriate) and where by telephone shall be confirmed in writing wherever possible.